-A time-based scene can be used to achieve a different dimmed level of a scene or activate different lighting scenarios depending on when the time based scene is activated.
-A time based scene has the added advantage over a Timer in that it can be triggered at random times, therefore only activating scenes when needed.
-Time based scenes are primarily designed to be used in conjunction with presence sensors.
+A time-based scene can be used to achieve a different dim level of a scene or activate different lighting scenarios depending on when the time-based scene is activated.
+A time-based scene has the advantage over a Timer that it can be triggered at random times, therefore only activating scenes when needed.
+A Time based scene is treated as one complete scene within the Casambi system, regardless of how many basic scenes have been included to construct it.
+For this reason, the basic scenes contained in the Time based scene must always be carefully considered to avoid potentially undesired scenarios.
+Time-based scenes are primarily designed to be used in conjunction with presence sensors.

 A minimum of two conditions are required for a time based scene to function.
 A condition is a scenario to be reproduced only if the time based scene is activated during the active period defined for that condition.

 To create a time based scene select Edit and then the + in the top right corner.
 Name the scene and select Add a time based scene.
 Note: At least one basic scene must already exist in order to create a time based scene.